MckAnissa/echo-rag-chatbot/README.md

 > **A personal ML engineering project demonstrating RAG implementation, local LLM deployment, and full-stack AI application development.**

 Echo is a privacy-first conversational AI that runs entirely on your local machine.
-No cloud services, no API costs, no data collection—just a thoughtful AI companion powered by Phi-2 and retrieval-augmented generation.
+No cloud services, no API costs, and no data collection.
+Thoughtful AI companion powered by Phi-2 and retrieval-augmented generation.

 **What makes this project interesting:**
 - Implements RAG from scratch using TF-IDF retrieval (no vector DB dependencies)